Montgomery County Workplace Third Party Liability Accident Lawyers

 This type of personal injury lawsuit is known as a third-party liability claim: a lawsuit against a third party that contributed to an injury you suffered while on the job.

-Experienced Representation in Lansdale Workplace Injury Cases
+Experienced Representation in Pennsylvania Workplace Injury Cases

 - Driving accidents: If you drive as part of your job duties, negligent or careless motorists are a constant hazard.
 Drunk drivers, in particular, are a danger for many workers.
 If you have been hurt in an auto accident while on the job, you have a right to file a third-party claim against the negligent driver who caused your injuries.